lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

             * Can remind us of old ideas and trigger new ones.
         * Links between articles more important.
     * One can't get an overview of the whole slipbox (like the brain) but can for a topic
-        * System for ordering topics an ongoing project, so [Topic Overview](../../permanent/topic-overview.md) is also written as note.
+        * System for ordering topics an ongoing project, so [Topic Overview (Zettlekasten)](../../permanent/topic-overview.md) is also written as note.
     * Archiver vs writer
         * Archiver: keywords are used to store notes
         * Writer: where would I want to stumble on note after forgetting.